pliancy/guru-cli/README.md

 ### Find and replace across cards except for the ones that have the phrase "this is how you get ants"

-This one is a bit more complex because it uses a regex feature known as negitive look-ahead in the filter to accomplish filtering out the relevent cards
+This one is a bit more complex because it uses a regex feature known as negitive look-ahead in the filter to accomplish filtering out the relevant cards

 ```bash
 guru-cli find-replace 'Archer' 'Lana' 'content:"^(?!.*this is how you get ants)"'
 ```

-once you're confident in your changes affecting the proper data in the preview:
+Once you're confident in your changes affecting the proper data in the preview:

 ```bash
 guru-cli find-replace 'Archer' 'Lana' 'content:"^(?!.*this is how you get ants)"' --confirm